-Sean Allen, one of the premiere assistant baseball coaches in the country, enters his second year as an assistant coach at Tulane after helping the Green Wave reach the NCAA Regionals for the first time since 2008 in his first year.
+Sean Allen, one of the premiere assistant baseball coaches in the country, enters his second year at Tulane after helping the Green Wave reach the NCAA Regionals for the first time since 2008 in his first year.
+In Nov.
+2015, Allen was promoted to Associate Head Coach.

 As the hitting and infielders coach, Allen played a crucial role in Tulane's return to prominence.
 The Green Wave turned 61 double plays on the season, ranking ninth in the NCAA.
 At the plate, Tulane belted 29 home runs - nine more than the two previous years combined - while also executing small ball to near pefection, as the program ranked third in the highly-competitive American Athletic Conference in sacrifice bunts with 49.